 Dr. Azad Anand is the founder of Long Island Diagnostic Imaging Center, the first comprehensive multimodality imaging facility.
 Before establishing his radiology practice, Dr. Anand was director of neuroradiology and a member of the Senate at Stony Brook University Hospital.
 He also sits on the Nassau Community College foundation board and the advisory board for the Sanford Brown vocational school.
 Dr. Anand is the founder of the Center for India Studies at Stony Brook University.

-Joseph Brown is senior vice president and chief merchandising officer for King Kullen Grocery Co.
+Joseph Brown, board president, is senior vice president and chief merchandising officer for King Kullen Grocery Co.
 Inc. and co-president of Wild by Nature Markets.
-Joseph also serves on the board of directors for the Food Industry Alliance of New York State and is past chairman of the board of the Catholic Institute of the Food Industry.
+Joe also serves on the board of directors for the Food Industry Alliance of New York State and is past chairman of the board of the Catholic Institute of the Food Industry.
 He resides in Centereach with his wife, Donna.

 Victor Canales is the vice president and chief operating officer of JVC Media, Long Island’s largest, independently owned and locally operated radio broadcast company and live entertainment company.
 JVC stations serve the entire island and coastal Connecticut and include WPTY-FM PARTY Radio 10; Long Island’s only Spanish FM station, WBON LaFiesta; heritage classic rock station WRCN; and the only country FM station in the tristate area, WJVC-FM My Country.
 JVC’s event division, Long Island Events, is the operator of The Pennysaver Amphitheater, a 7,000-seat outdoor event facility.